 The 2005 Rome Declaration on IUU fishing (Ministerial Conference) recognized the Global Record as one of the key tools to fight IUU fishing and called for the development of a comprehensive global record of fishing vessels within FAO.

-Consequently, during the last four sessions of the COFI, under the agenda item "Combating illegal, unreported and unregulated (IUU) fishing", the Committee reiterated its support for the continued development of the Global Record of Fishing Vessels, Refrigerated Transport Vessels and Supply Vessels (Global Record).
+Consequently, during the last five sessions of the COFI, under the agenda item "Combating illegal, unreported and unregulated (IUU) fishing", the Committee reiterated its support for the continued development of the Global Record of Fishing Vessels, Refrigerated Transport Vessels and Supply Vessels (Global Record).